dadhi/FastExpressionCompiler/README.md

 Besides that, when converting the source expression to either C# code or to the Expression construction code you may find the `// NOT_SUPPORTED_EXPRESSION` comments marking the not supported yet expressions by FEC.
 So you may verify the presence or absence of this comment in a test.

+### ThrowOnNotSupportedExpression and NotSupported cases enum

+FEC V3.1 adds to the compiler flags the `CompilerFlags.ThrowOnNotSupportedExpression` so that compiling the expression with not supported node will throw the respective exception instead of returning `null`.

+To get the actual list of the not supported cases you may check `NotSupported` enum.

 ## Additional optimizations